scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 Validate the new version is running the correct version
 -------------------------------------------------------

-run:
+Run the following command to validate the Scylla-Monitoring version:

 .. code-block:: bash

                 ./start-all.sh --version

-To validate the Scylla-Monitoring version.

 Running in test mode
 ====================